giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 // Logging at the end of Market Order: event OrderComplete(
-    address indexed outbound_tkn,
-    address indexed inbound_tkn,
+    bytes32 indexed olKeyHash,
-    address taker,
+    address indexed taker,
-    uint takerGot, // net amount of outbound tokens received by taker uint takerGave, // total amount of inbound tokens sent by taker uint penalty, // the total penalty collected by msg.sender as bounty for failing offers uint feePaid // the fee paid by the taker
+    uint fee, // the fee paid by the taker
  );
 ```